eprovst/tldr/README.md

 tldr command1 [command2 ...]
 ```

-This client downloads all tldr pages on the first run (resulting in a database of about 2&nbsp;MB).
+This client downloads all tldr pages on the first run (resulting in a database of about 2&nbsp;MB) which should only take a couple of seconds.
 To redownload the pages and rebuild the database you can use:

 ```
 tldr -u